Meet the team

 Sonia Howe – Director, Policy and Communications

 Sonia is the Director of Policy at the Armed Forces Covenant Fund Trust, where she has strategic responsibility for policy, communications and research.
-Sonia has previously worked at the MOD, in the charity sector and for Lottery distributors in policy and corporate management roles.
+She has previously worked at the MOD, in the charity sector and for Lottery distributors in policy and corporate management roles.
 Sonia has always had a strong interest in grant making and has a Masters in Grant Making Management from the Centre of Charity Effectiveness at Cass Business School and a post graduate business administration qualification from the Open University.
 She is a Clore Social Fellow.

 She spent a few years outside of grant making in the Helplines Sector, working on approaches to support helplines to measure their impact, corporate and social responsibility contributions from the telecoms industry and staff and volunteer mental wellbeing across the sector.
 She has interests in grant impact and in how charities use technology as a transformative tool while managing data governance and ethical risks.
 Sonia is a former Paralympic Athlete and competed in wheelchair basketball at two Paralympic Games.

-Nicci Shayler – Communications Officer
+Nicci Shayler – Communications Manager

 Nicci joined the Trust in May 2019.
 She manages the Trust’s website and social media platforms, as well as designing and producing the Trust’s publications.

 Before coming to the Trust, Nicci worked for the Army Families Federation for six years as their Copy Editor and later their Communications and Marketing Editor.
 Her passion is for writing and graphic design – she enjoys the chance to show her creative flair through designing graphics and short videos to showcase the Trust’s work.

 Nicci has been a military wife for over 10 years and is pleased to be able to bring her experience of the Force’s community to the work she does.